This post will explain how to find the analyzer focal point on a PHI 5000 series XPS system and then align the system microscope to that point.

 - Once the focal point as been determined using the 150 µm hole, adjust the microscope focus ring (at the highest zoom), X and Y position so that the hole is centered and in focus.
 Only the center of the image will be in focus, the edges will be slightly blurred.
 TIP: Once the camera is in focus and tightened down, gently whack it a few times and see if the image comes back to the exact same place.
 If not, readjust and re-tighten until it stays in the same place when whacked.
 If it is not really tight then it may move when the system gets bumped and you will no longer be at the correct focal point.
 Also, by having it really tight then if you need to remove the microscope for a bake out the X and Y should stay pretty close, this will make the post bake-out alignment check easier.

 The key to this alignment is to have a known good silver slotted specimen.
 Over time the silver coating on the specimen will wear away (from sputter cleaning) and although still coated, the silver may be very thin in some areas.
 That can give you a false minimum when adjusting the position of the slotted silver sample.
 RBD Instruments now provides these slotted silver samples for a fraction of what they cost elsewhere.
 At our low price, you can replace your old slotted silver sample with a known good one.
-You can get more information on our slotted silver sample at this link: slotted-silver-specimen-alignment-standard or by phoning us at 541 330 0723 X 310.
+You can get more information on our slotted silver sample at our website or by phoning us at 541 330 0723 X 310.
 For a limited time, mention this blog post and receive a 25% discount off the purchase price of any slotted silver specimen alignment standard.